Learn how to make an easy crochet coffee cup cozy with 100% cotton yarn and replace one-time use coffee sleeves. Includes a full video tutorial.

 Stay tuned for the Iced Coffee Cup Cozy coming this summer!

 Need a cute way to package your new Claire Cup Cozy?
-Check out this cup printable by Anna of The Knotty Boss.
+Anna of The Knotty Boss designed this coffee cozy template exclusively for our ACC fam!
+Sign up here to receive this PDF absolutely free.

 If you do end up making one (or a million) of these Claire Cup Cozies I would love to see them!
 You can tag me on social media @Acraftyconcept everywhere!